 2.4.
 Storage Limitation

 Personal Data must not be retained in a form which permits identification of participants for longer than is necessary for the purpose for which the Personal Data is processed.
-Diffley Partnership will not keep Personal Data longer than is necessary for the purpose or purposes for which they were collected.
-Diffley Partnership will take all reasonable steps to destroy, or erase from its systems, all Personal Data which is no longer required.
+The Diffley Partnership Limited will not keep Personal Data longer than is necessary for the purpose or purposes for which they were collected.
+The Diffley Partnership Limited will take all reasonable steps to destroy, or erase from its systems, all Personal Data which is no longer required.
 This will involve pseudonimsing personal data.

 2.5.
 Integrity and Confidentiality

 Personal Data must be processed in a manner that ensures appropriate security of the personal data from being revealed, disseminated, accessed or manipulated.
 Our information security processes avoid personal data being accessed by those who do not have a legal right to /process the data.